 w/ Walter Matthau, Elaine May, Jack Weston, George Rose, James Coco, Doris Roberts, Renée Taylor, William Redfield, Graham Jarvis, Conrad Bain, David Doyle, Mildred Clinton, William Hickey, John O’Leary

 Somewhere between Gracie Allen and Miranda July there was a pure burst of talent named Elaine May.
 Originally famous in the 1950s for her improv comedy, teamed with Mike Nichols, she is remembered now (mostly and unfairly) for her box office flop Ishtar in 1987.
 She adapted A New Leaf from a Jack Ritchie story called “The Green Heart” and it pairs eccentrics much like Hal Ashby does in Harold and Maude, also released in 1971.
 The comedy in A New Life is more screwball, and for some I’m sure the eccentrics will be harder to warm to, but their transformations are quite heroic.
-We meet Henry Grahame right as he’s burned through the last of his inheritance, a delightfully mercenary role for Matthau whose last films were Cactus Flower and Hello Dolly (both 1969).
+We meet Henry Grahame right as he’s burned through the last of his inheritance, a delightfully mercenary role for Matthau whose previous films were Cactus Flower and Hello Dolly (both 1969).
 Henry has zero interest in women—breasts horrify him—but finds he must marry in order to maintain his lifestyle.
 At an uptight little tea party he spots heiress and botanist Henrietta Lowell (May, perfectly cockeyed) who spills her tea and his.
 He complains privately to his manservant, “Never have I seen one woman in whom every social grace was so lacking.
 Did I say she’s primitive?
 I retract that.
 She’s feral!”
 Who else will have him, though?
 Forcing himself to propose, he declares to Henrietta: “The only difference between us is that I am a man and you are a woman and we don’t have to let that interfere if we are reasonably careful.”
 Advising Henry is his comparably effeminate manservant played by the longtime Broadway actor George Rose, an obscure gay icon who was murdered in 1988 by his adopted son.
 Elaine May’s next film as a director was the black comedy Heartbreak Kid (1972) and her next film as an actor was Neil Simon’s California Suite (1978).
-A New Leaf is available on Netflix as of 2014.
 102 minutes.

 Nice Dreams a/k/a Cheech & Chong’s Nice Dreams (1981)